Ricketts warns tough month ahead; coronavirus expected to peak in state in April

 "We share ideas," he said.
 "We learn from everybody."

-Ricketts said "it was great to see people out" and enjoying the good weather in Nebraska during the past weekend, but he said there's still a need to maintain physical distancing.
+Ricketts said "it was great to see people out" and enjoying the warm weather in Nebraska during the past weekend, but he said there's still a need to maintain physical distancing.

 Thirty of the state's 93 counties, including Douglas and Lancaster, are included in directed health measures that restrict gatherings of more than 10 people.
 The heightened restrictions are triggered by cases of community spread, positive tests in which health officials are unable to trace the source of the virus.